marknash666/FiscoBcos-ExerciseOne/Build_chain Report.md

 ## Implementation body
-The last four row of code showed below are the functions called during the actual implementation of the shell file.
+The last four row of code shown below are the functions called during the actual implementation of the shell file.
 ```
 check_env
 parse_params $@